Eat Healthy on a Budget

 Batch cooking is simple.
-The idea is to cook a larger portions of versatile proteins (chicken, pork, beef, etc or plant-based protien), vegetables and grains, then mix and match them to create different meals during the week.
+The idea is to cook larger portions of versatile proteins (chicken, pork, beef, etc or plant-based protein), vegetables and grains, then mix and match them to create different meals during the week.

 You can do all your batch cooking at one time on the weekend – but that doesn’t sound like much fun.
-So I suggest making you slow cooker you friend and batch cook protein a couple of times a week.
+So I suggest making your slow cooker your friend and batch cook protein a couple of times a week.

 Here’s an example of a batch cooking schedule:

 - Wash and chop vegetables like bell peppers, zuchinni, squash, green beans, peas, anything that won’t discolor.

 - Chop onions and garlic

 - Sweat eggplant and roast for use later in the week